 - Community Engagement: Make a significant impact on the health of our local and global community.

 - Organizational Effectiveness: Provide an effective, efficient and culturally inclusive infrastructure which embodies innovation, quality and professionalism to support faculty, staff and students as they fulfill the mission of the School of Nursing.

 The School of Nursing mission, values, and vision are written and published on the School of Nursing web site and relates to all programs.
 The School of Nursing goals are incorporated into the strategic plan.
 Both are accessible to current and prospective students.
 The mission, vision and goals are each congruent with those of the Health Science Center.
 They are consistent with relevant professional standards and nursing guidelines to prepare students for beginning and advanced nursing practice.

 The Health Science Center School of Nursing’s baccalaureate program is approved by the Texas Board of Nursing, P.O.
 Box 430, Austin, Texas 78767-0430, (512) 305-6818.
 The baccalaureate, master's and D.N.P. programs at the Health Science Center are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036.
 (202) 887-6791.
-The School of Nursing was granted full accreditation through December 31, 2021 for its baccalaureate and master's degree programs.
+The School of Nursing last on-site evaluation was February 2011 and was granted full accreditation through December 31, 2021 for its baccalaureate and master's degree programs.
 The D.N.P. was granted full accreditation through December 31, 2018.

 Commission on Collegiate Nursing Education

 One Dupont Circle NW, Suite 530